How Tang Dynasty Delivered Lychees at Lightning Speed

 Beyond Lychees: Live Crabs and More

 The courier system wasn’t just for fruit.
 In the Tang Dynasty, fresh crabs from Pingyuan (modern Shandong) were famous.
-Local people caught these crabs by breaking ice and using bait at night.
+Local people caught these crabs by breaking the ice and using bait at night.
 The crabs were worth a fortune — some priced at 100 gold coins each.

 To deliver live crabs to the emperor, locals wrapped them in felt and hurried them by horse to the capital.

-These stories show how advanced and organized Tang’s courier and logistics systems were.
+These stories show how advanced and organised Tang’s courier and logistics systems were.
 They moved not only messages but also precious goods quickly across vast distances, with smart preservation techniques and nonstop relay riders.

-If you liked this article why not read: China’s Online Literature Expands Overseas Readers
+If you liked this article, why not read: China’s Online Literature Expands Overseas Readers

 Related Posts